 So your dog has some behavior issues.
 Who doesn’t, really?
 Nobody’s perfect.
 But, you’ve decided this one is severe enough to work on, and KUDOS to you!
-We always recommend working with a credentialed professional – one who uses reward-based training, science, and effective, humane methods like systematic desensitization and counter-conditioning (like us!), but that’s not always completely necessary.
+We always recommend working with a credentialed professional – one who uses reward-based training, science, and effective, humane methods (like us!).

 There are some mistakes that we, as and trainer and behaviorist duo, see hinder progress all the time.
 We started a list to help you avoid some common pitfalls when attempting to modify your dog’s behavior by yourself:

 - Confusing consequence and association.
 This stems from either not understanding how dogs think and learn, or not prioritizing the right things.
 Dogs learn by consequence (how something works for them) and association (how something makes them feel – safe or unsafe, good or bad).
 While it’s important to teach a dog some manners and impulse control, trying to make them sit, be quiet, lay down, leave it, etc. while they’re really upset is a nonstarter.First, it’s not going to work.
 If somebody tried to get you to have a rational conversation while you were having a panic attack in a room full of spiders, for example, how well do you think you’d respond?Second, it’s missing the point.
 If a dog doesn’t feel safe about something and is therefore aggressive, reactive or fearful towards it, trying to get them to change their behavior is not what we should be focusing on.
 We should be focusing on changing their emotion.
 For example, when you see a stranger/dog/vacuum cleaner/skateboard, good things happen!
 When it goes away, no more fun.
 More about this in a later post.